mljs/nnls/README.md

 The code returns also the `dualVector` and the `MSE`.

-You can pass `{ interceptAtZero:false }` if you want `f(0)=C`.
+You can pass `{ interceptAtZero:false }` if you want $f(0)=C$.

-Like other implementations (for example `scipy.optimize.nnls`) it is limited to a single vector $y$, or as it is called in the literature, a single right hand side.
+Like other implementations (for example `scipy.optimize.nnls`) it is limited to a single vector $y$, or as it is called in the literature, a single right-hand-side (RHS).

-For multiple right hand sides, you can take a look at [Fast-Combinatorial Non-Negative Least-Squares](https://github.com/mljs/fcnnls)
+For multiple RHS, you can take a look at [Fast-Combinatorial Non-Negative Least-Squares](https://github.com/mljs/fcnnls)

 ## License